 Sample of Approved Programs

-- ACTR/ Business Russian Language and Internship in Moscow - Moscow, Russia
+- Middlebury School in Russia - Moscow, Russia

-- CIEE/ St. Petersburg State University: Russian Area Studies - St. Petersburg, Russian Federation
+- Russian Area Studies in St. Petersburg (CIEE) - St. Petersburg, Russia

 For more details on these and other programs for Russian Studies majors, visit the Brandeis Approved Programs List.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where Russian courses may be available.

 Study Abroad Liaison

 To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
 The liaison for Russian Studies is Prof. Irina Dubinina.
 Students interested in studying abroad should meet with the liaison to discuss their interest in studying Russian abroad, identify a program, review their proposed coursework and understand the requirements and learning goals of Russian courses abroad.